 - An email service with automated sequences like GetReponse.
 GetResponse is especially good for course creators due to the features included to create off-page sales funnels.

 How to create a sales funnel?

 There are two kinds of funnels you can create:

 This is what you need to do to create your on-page funnel:

 - Drive traffic to your landing page.
-On this page, is where your potential customer should land and get exposed to your offer.
+In this page, is where your potential customer should land and get exposed to your offer.

 - Front- end offer.
 Present potential customers with the opportunity to buy a product or procure your service.

 - Keep it going.
 The last step in the sales funnel is to keep this flow going.
-Follow up with all the new customers you have acquired and ensure they are happy with their product or service.
+Follow up with all your new customers and ensure they are happy with their product or service.
 A great way to accomplish this is to offer a membership-based rewards program.
-This will allow you to remain in contact with customers, giving you the perfect means for telling them about new deals and services.
+This will allow you to remain in contact with customers, giving you the perfect means to tell them about new deals and services.

 Off-page funnel (Email sales funnel)

 Normally, an email funnel will work much better since you wouldn’t be working with a cold audience anymore.
 Instead, you will be sending your offers to people who voluntarily subscribe to your website.
 This means the chances for them to buy something from you are higher.